programmer-1991/play-zone/README.md

 ## Design
 ### Color

-- I used the same coulours used in the walkthrough project Boutique Ado.
+- I used A striking and vibrant shade of blue `#007bff` for logo and account and bag icons in the header.
+I used the same color for *github* and *linkedin* icon links in the footer.
+This color exudes energy and confidence.
+- I used dark colors #555555, #000000, #343a40 for navbar menu links headlines and website content.
+I used for buttons a dark background color and white text that contrasts well with it.
+Buttons that cancels actions are the opposite, a white background with a black text.
+- Buttons that takes the user to official sites for more information about products, has a blue color `#007bff` and white text that contrasts well with it.

 ### Typography

-- Lato's readability and versatility are perhaps the main reasons it was chosen for the MarketFlex platform.
+- Lato's readability and versatility are perhaps the main reasons it was chosen for my game store.
 Lato is appropriate for a variety of purposes since it strikes a balance between somber and amiable tones.
 For an e-commerce site where clear communication is essential, its well-structured characters improve readability.

 ### Layout
 ### Wireframes